Lalasa1234/PatientSurvivalDetection/README.md

 - Model checkpoint to save the best model state
 - Backtracking the Streamlit results to verify the model's prediction

----

 **Deployment**
 - In medical context, practitioners typical upload patient results.
-Hence, this application has the option to upload patient information of any no. of patients.
+Hence, this application has the option to upload patient information (.csv) of any no. of patients.
 - Link: https://patientsurvivaldetection-gjfgzmmltdkgycabkjnrcz.streamlit.app/